 Sailor Moon is a dere-dere, deeply concerned about the suffering of others.
 Her viewpoint is considered naive and childish by older characters, Sailors Neptune and Uranus.
 But Sailor Moon will do anything for the people she loves and her friends.

-Brock from Pokemon is another male example, although his problem is that he seems to be more in love with love than with the people he falls for (once an episode, or near enough).
-But inside, he is a deeply compassionate person, who loves taking care of Pokemon and small children.
+Brock from Pokémon is another male example, although his problem is that he seems to be more in love with love than with the people he falls for (once an episode, or near enough).
+But inside, he is a deeply compassionate person, who loves taking care of Pokémon and small children.

-Holo, from Spice and Wolf.
+There's also Holo from Spice and Wolf.
 She's introduced in such a way that you might expect an arrogant 'kamidere' type.
 But she's actually a sweetie, and she deeply yearns for companionship, though circumstances forced her into isolation.
 Lawrence is in a similar boat, which forms the basis of their friendship and romance.

 Tohru Honda in Fruits Basket, whose inspirational kindness in the face of adversity brings out the best in even difficult characters.

 Madoka in Puella Magi Madoka Magica.
-This is by design, it's a deconstruction of the Magical Girl genre, and Madoka represents the purity and naivete of traditional Magical Girl protagonists.
+This is by design; it's a deconstruction of the Magical Girl genre, and Madoka represents the purity and naivete of traditional Magical Girl protagonists.
 Mami also embodies this trope, with her blonde twin drill hair representing her innocence and princess-like qualities.

-Why is the Dere-Dere Appealing?
+Why Is the Dere-Dere Appealing?

 They don't play mind games or manipulate people.
 They're neither violent like the yandere and tsundere, nor cold like the kuudere.
 This is perhaps the easiest of all types to understand the appeal of, they're sweet and loving!
 They give us hope and inspire us.
 Winning them over is also easier, you just have to be a good person.
 These characters are also often victimized by meaner characters, which makes us feel sorry for them.
-That awakens our big sibling instinct - we want to protect or save them because they're so pure and good.
+That awakens our big sibling instinct—we want to protect or save them because they're so pure and good.

 Examples of Dere-Deres Outside of Anime